itsBuggingMe/CSharpWasm/README.md

 # CSharpWasm
-A C# text editor running in the browser made with roslyn.
+A C# code editor running in the browser made with roslyn.
 [Example](https://itsbuggingme.github.io/Frent/interactive-game.html).